ehkuitti/ehkuitti/README.md

 ### Hi there 👋

 Second year computer science student at Tampere University, Finland.
-My main interest include desktop application and backend development.
+My main interests include desktop application and backend development.
 Most experience in Python, some in C++ and a little in Java.

 <!--
 **ehkuitti/ehkuitti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.